ChristophSheep/FooBar/docs/guides/guide-byexample.md

 ## Solution

-Better to seek in the internet for GOOD application example and Pattern and Pratices.
+Better to "google" for a "good" example.
+To know which example is good or not needs some experience.

+It is better to copy an architecture or example then to play around and mess up with your own solution.

 ### Microsoft Application Architecture Guide, 2nd Edition